Last updated on February 25th, 2019

-In order to successfully create a will in Virginia you must be of the proper age, mental capacity, the will must be signed and in writing, and the signing must be witnessed by two individuals.
+In order to successfully create a will you must be of the proper age, mental capacity, the will must be signed and in writing, and the signing must be witnessed by at least two individuals.

 1. Age Requirement

-While there are a few exceptions, just about anyone can create a will in Virginia.
-For instance, you cannot create a will if you are merely an emancipated minor.
-You must be at least 18 years old to create a will in Virginia.
+While there are a few exceptions, just about anyone can create a will in Virginia, as long as they are more than 18 years old.

 However, a few states have allowed minors to create wills by the age of 16.
 The rationale behind the age requirement is to ensure that minors are not taken advantage of or make a serious error when creating their will.